 Paracord and Guy Lines

 While your tent might come with the guy lines provided, it's important to bring a little extra cord with you to increase adaptability.
-If you find a rocky site, for example, that the guylines simply can't reach, or you can't stakes into, extra pea cord is incredibly handy to wrap around rocks as alternative anchors or to increase the length to reach to areas that might be better to put stakes into the ground.
-Bringing at least 30-feet of additional paracord (that is incredibly lightweight) is cheap insurance to ensure that you can set-up in most types of terrain.
+If you find a rocky site, for example, that the guylines simply can't reach, or you can't stake into, extra pea cord is incredibly handy to wrap around rocks as alternative anchors or to increase the length to reach areas that might be better to put stakes into the ground.
+Bringing at least 30 feet of additional paracord (that is incredibly lightweight) is cheap insurance to ensure that you can set up in most types of terrain.

 Stakes